 East Rochester is a somewhat small village located in the state of New York.
 With a population of 6,666 people and two constituent neighborhoods, East Rochester is the 262nd largest community in New York.
 Much of the housing stock in East Rochester was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, East Rochester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in East Rochester are a mix of both white- and blue-collar jobs.
-Overall, East Rochester is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in East Rochester who work in office and administrative support (15.26%), teaching (9.49%), and sales jobs (9.40%).
+Overall, East Rochester is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in East Rochester who work in office and administrative support (15.73%), sales jobs (9.23%), and food service (8.24%).

 The most common language spoken in East Rochester is English.
 Other important languages spoken here include Italian and Spanish.